RodgerOliver/ethical-hacking/README.md

 ### Migrate Process

-When you hack into a it is a good idea to migrate the original process to a safer one like the `explorer` which is the graphical interface of Windows.
+When you hack into a device, it is a good idea to migrate the original process to a safer one like the `explorer` which is the graphical interface of Windows.

 `migrate [PID]`